-- Mr. Ng Siu Fai is deemed to be interested in 407,858 shares of the Company through his 51% owned company, Fairline Consultants Limited. - 2.
+- Mr. Ng Siu Fai is deemed to be interested in 407,858 shares of the Company through his 51% interests in Fairline Consultants Limited. - In addition, another beneficial owner of 49% interests in Fairline Consultants Limited, being a close associate of Mr. Ng Siu Fai, is also the beneficial owner of 1,400,389 shares of the Company as at 31 December 2022. - 2.
 Mr. Ng Kam Wah Thomas is deemed to be interested in 260,000 shares of the Company through his wholly owned company, Timberfield Limited.